elucidata/storefront/ReadMe.md

 - No separate constants file to manage event names.
 - Makes the dispatcher an internal detail that consumers don't worry about.
 (No dispatcherToken<sup>1</sup>)
 - Encapsulates all the Flux details within a single module, exposing only operational methods (queries and actions).
+- Dispatching is queued, so it won't throw an error if you call an action in a dispatch cycle.

 ## Docs